 Council and the executive team collaborate to devise ACCA’s strategy, which is then approved by Council.
-Delivery of the strategy is the responsibility of the executive team, with oversight provided by Council via the Council Board.
+Delivery of the strategy and all operational matters are the responsibility of the executive team, with oversight provided by Council via the Council Board.

-For those wishing to stand for Council it is valuable to be able to think strategically and actively participate in strategic decision-making.
-While previous council-level experience is not necessary, personal and professional integrity must be of the highest standard.
-Finally, experience has shown that those candidates with a previous record of engaging with and actively advocating for ACCA stand a greater chance of being elected.
+For those wishing to stand for Council it is valuable to be able to think, participate and act strategically.
+Personal and professional integrity must be of the highest standard.

 ACCA expects members to bring the following skills and attributes to Council: